 He began his career in radio promotions, transitioning into television in 1995 when he became a general assignment reporter at the NBC Affiliate Yuma, Arizona.
 Before long, he was promoted to an anchor position at the station.
 After that, he was reporter for the syndicated video magazine show “Real TV.”

 Prior to joining NBC4, he served as a general assignment reporter and weekend anchor for My13News, and before that, was a fill-in anchor and general assignment reporter for the KCOP/KTTV duopoly in Los Angeles.
-Additionally, he worked as a general assignment reporter at CBS2 for three years.
+Additionally, he worked as a general assignment reporter at CBS2 in Los Angeles for three years.

 In addition to his news career, Brownlee has made television appearances on such shows as "Everybody hates Chris," "Boston Legal," "Charmed" and "Strong Medicine."
 He has also had roles in the theatrical films "Bruce Almighty" and "War of the Worlds."